Egypt unveils $4.9 billion stimulus package to prop up struggling economy

-CAIRO Egypt's interim government unveiled its second stimulus package on Monday, which will inject 33.9 billion Egyptian pounds (2.97 billion pounds) into the economy, with most of that money coming from aid pledged by the United Arab Emirates.
+CAIRO Egypt's interim government unveiled its second stimulus package on Monday, which will inject 33.9 billion Egyptian pounds ($4.87 billion) into the economy, with most of that money coming from aid pledged by the United Arab Emirates.

 Previously the finance ministry said Egypt planned to spend around 30 billion Egyptian pounds.
 The first stimulus package, amounting to 30 billion pounds, was launched in August.